Gulzar Dost: Activism

 Dost first rose to prominence as a human rights activist in 2022, when he completed a 776 kilometre walk barefoot from Turbat, the administrative centre of Kech District, to Quetta, the state capital of Balochistan.
 He organised the march through Voice for Baloch Missing Persons, a non-government organisation representing family members of people subject to enforced disappearances in Balochistan.
 Dost named the march in honour of Mama Qadeer, who had previously marched over 2000 kilometres from Quetta to Islamabad to raise awareness of Baloch missing persons.

 Dost was also critical of the treatment of Balochs and Sindhis in Pakistan, including high rates of drug use among the respective communities, which he described as a "genocide" caused by Pakistani authorities.
 Dost also publicly criticised the presence of the Frontier Corps, a paramilitary organisation, in Balochistan, accusing the government of using them to withhold thousands of acres of land from Baloch people, which he compared to the 1894 Land Acquisition Act of the British Raj era.

+In March 2026, Dost was among 12 Baloch activists, including Sabiha Baloch, declared as "offenders" in a pending court case.